woojoo666/arcana-notes/notes12.md

 * accessing a property on `undefined` returns `undefined`
 * spawning `undefined` returns `undefined`

-### fdsafdas
+### access bindings are static

-access is now static
+* access is now static
-at the core level
+* at the core level (lumino)

-a static address
+* a static address
+* instead of a dynamic object-key

-makes things a bit easier in the interpreter since every binding only needs to monitor one source node
+* makes things a bit easier in the interpreter
+* since every binding (access, spawn, insertion) only needs to monitor one source node

-no need to unregister listeners anymore, except when de-spawning fireflies
+* no need to re-assign listeners anymore, like we had to in the `MemberAccessNode` in the old interpreter
+  * see `MemberAccessNode.updateTarget()` in `interpreter/interpreter.js` at commit 4e3461941c03041ca492ade12cd7bd4df16c1ac2

 ### insertions is now either outbox or inbox